Physical Therapy For Wrist Tendinitis

 What Is Tendinitis In Your Wrists?

-Tendons are the rope like structures connecting your muscles to their corresponding bone.
+Tendons are rope-like structures that connect your muscles to their corresponding bone.

-There are many tendons in your wrist that connect the muscles in your forearm to your wrist, hand, and finger bones.
+These tendons all play a crucial role in connecting the muscles in your forearm to your wrist, hand, and finger bones.

 What Causes Wrist Tendinitis?